BA Graphic Design

 Graphic design at Edinburgh involves:

-- balancing pre-determined project parameters with personal expression
+- balancing project guidelines with personal expression

 - the interchange of traditional and contemporary technologies